cambridge-ceu/csd3/Python/GWAS-Catalog.md

 We are ready to proceed from <https://www.ebi.ac.uk/gwas/deposition> with globus running and a LS RI profile (e.g., [globus file manager](https://app.globus.org/file-manager?origin_id=c5ed8ca7-45e2-4628-9393-b9349203d759&origin_path=%2F), [LS RI profile](https://profile.aai.lifescience-ri.eu/profile/identities)).
 The submission page shows these steps,

-  1. Upload summary statistics file(s) to ***your Globus submission folder***
+  > 1. Upload summary statistics file(s) to ***your Globus submission folder***
-  2. Download submission form
+  > 2. Download submission form
-  3. Fill in submission form (see [***here***](https://www.ebi.ac.uk/gwas/docs/submission-summary-statistics-plus-metadata) for help)
+  > 3. Fill in submission form (see ***here*** for help)
-  4. Wait to receive an email confirmation from Globus that all summary statistics files have successfully been transferred
+  > 4. Wait to receive an email confirmation from Globus that all summary statistics files have successfully been transferred
-  5. Submit submission form
+  > 5. Submit submission form

   > To remove the current submission form, click "Reset".
 Use "Review submission" to download the current submission form.

+where ***here*** is <https://www.ebi.ac.uk/gwas/docs/submission-summary-statistics-plus-metadata>.
 Upon successes, email notifications are given along with study accessions.
-One revisit the page via <https://www.ebi.ac.uk/gwas/deposition/login>.
+It is possible to revisit the page via <https://www.ebi.ac.uk/gwas/deposition/login>.

 [^reference]: Hayhurst, J. et al. A community driven GWAS summary statistics standard. bioRxiv, 2022.2007.2015.500230 (2022).